 Lobbying Efforts on Behalf of Worker Co-ops

 The CWCF is committed to ensuring that worker co-ops have a level playing field with other forms of business.
 For example, when worker co-op shares were not included in the RRSP regulations allowing small business shares as eligible investments, the CWCF lobbied successfully for their inclusion.
-In recent years, CWCF was actively engaged in the lobby to renew the federal Co-op Development Initiative although this particular lobby did not succeed.
+CWCF was actively engaged in the lobby to create and renew the federal Co-op Development Initiative, a program which was in place from 2003 until 2012.
 The reason that CWCF has the Tenacity Works Investment Fund to invest in worker co-ops is due to our lobbying efforts.
+A 2014 document on the CWCF's lobbying history and priorities for the worker co-op movement is available here.

 Model Co-op Legislation

 The CWCF participated in the development of the model legislation for co-ops.
-This initiative, co-sponsored by the CCA and the CCC, was the basis for a new federal Cooperatives Act in December, 1999.
+This initiative, co-sponsored by the national umbrella co-operative associations of the time, was the basis for a new federal Cooperatives Act in December, 1999.
 The CWCF drafted the specific sections which deal with worker co-ops.
 The federal Act, in turn, has also served as the basis for many provincial Co-op Acts.